cs-329-project/Austin-bike-project/FINAL PROJECT FILES/README.md

 ### A failed attempt at clustering

-__Member Ride Duration with Weather.ipynb__ - Failed attempt at associating member type and weather (rain, temp, humidity) to cluster usage and predict how users ride
+__Member Ride Duration with Weather.ipynb__ - Failed attempt at associating member type and weather (rain, temp, humidity) to cluster usage and predict how users ride.